adap/flower/baselines/fedbn/README.md

 | image shape | (28,28) | (28,28,3) | (32,32,3) | (16,16) | (32,32,3) |

 **Training Hyperparameters:** By default (i.e. if you don't override anything in the config) these main hyperparameters used are shown in the table below.
-For a complete list of hyperparemters, please refer to the config files in `fedbn/conf`.
+For a complete list of hyperparameters, please refer to the config files in `fedbn/conf`.

 | Description | Value |
 | ----------- | ----- |